gchaudhuri/asian_carp_viz/README.md

 Use this [Binder URL](https://mybinder.org/v2/gh/gchaudhuri/asian_carp_viz/master) to check the interactive jupyter notebook.
 You can run the code and visualize the results.

 Notes:
 You can also download all the files.
 Use Jupyter Notebook within Anaconda environment to run the .ipynb file.
-The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The requirements.txt file should list all Python libraries that this notebooks depend on, and they will be installed using:

 <code>pip install -r requirements.txt</code>